AI Glossary - Background AI Glossary - Background

 King - Man + Woman = Queen

-The system understands the relationship between words mathematically and can calculate with them!
+The system understands the relationship between words mathematically and can calculate with it!

 F